 Applications for Delisting

-An individual or entity listed in sanctions imposed under the Special Economic Measures Act or the Regulations Implementing the United Nations Resolutions on the Suppression of Terrorism may apply to the Minister of Foreign Affairs to have their name removed from the list.
+An individual or entity listed in sanctions imposed under the Special Economic Measures Act, the Justice for Victims of Corrupt Foreign Officials Act, or the Regulations Implementing the United Nations Resolutions on the Suppression of Terrorism may apply to the Minister of Foreign Affairs to have their name removed from the list.
 The process by which to apply for delisting is described in the section “How to Apply for Delisting or for a Certificate of Mistaken Identity” below.

 Applications for a Certificate of Mistaken Identity